Moments and tails of Lq-valued chaoses based on independent variables with log-concave tails: Abstract

 \section{Abstract}

-We derive a lower bound for moments of random chaos of order two with coefficients in arbitrary Banach space $F$ generated by independent symmetric random variables with logarithmically concave tails.
-We show that it can be reversed in $L_q$ spaces under additional subgaussanity assumption.
-We also provide an upper bound for moments of chaoses in $F=L_q$ which do not have to be generated by subgaussian random variables.
-As a result, we obtain two-sided bounds for moments of random chaoses with values in $L_q$ spaces generated by random variables with p.d.f $C(r)\exp(-|t|^r),\ r\geq 1$.
+We derive a lower bound for moments of random chaoses of order two with coefficients in arbitrary Banach space $F$ generated by independent symmetric random variables with logarithmically concave tails (which is probably two-sided).
+We also provide two upper bounds for moments of such chaoses when $F=L_q$.
+The first is valid under the additional subgaussanity assumption.
+The second one does not require additional assumptions but is not optimal in general.
+Both upper bounds are sufficient for obtaining two-sided moment estimates for chaoses with values in $L_q$ generated by Weibull random variables with shape parameter greater or equal to $1$.